n2geoff/um/README.md

 # Tagged

-> Minimal Javascript UI Library
+> Minimal JavaScript UI Builder

-This is an experimental composable ui builder that takes ideas from Elm Architecture, but without the doctrine - this is Javascript!
+An experimental composable UI builder that takes ideas from early [hyperapp](https://github.com/jorgebucaran/hyperapp) design, but does not stick to strict Elm Architecture.

 ## Features
 - No Virtual Dom